 Safe and reliable operation depends on the skill of the operator.
 It is important to be proactive and provide regular training and to schedule emergency drills, so operators are equipped to handle any situation.
 Training is important for all operators, but even more so for newer operators.
 Do not assume knowledge has been passed down from one operator to the next.
 A boiler operator who has received training can significantly impact the efficiency and safety of your facility.
 At Watertech we believe that well-trained employees are happy employees.

 Watertech-U, our in-house training facility, offers a variety of free waterside and chemistry training sessions.
-Our current schedule can be found at: http://www.watertechusa.com/watertech-u
+Our current schedule can be found by going to Watertech University.

 Milwaukee Area Technical College (MATC) offers a Boiler Operator Certificate to prepare operators to safely and efficiently run equipment, and monitor meters, gauges and computerized controls.
-To learn more about MATC’s Boiler Operator Certificate go to: http://www.matc.edu/tas/certificates/boiler_operator_certificate.cfm
+To learn more about MATC’s Boiler Operator Certificate go to MATC Boiler Certificate.